WHAT MAKES A BOOK SELL?

-And finally, I am a poetry anthologist.
-Winner of the American Library Association 2013 Notable Books for a Global Society Award, my anthology DARE TO DREAM...CHANGE THE WORLD.
-The collection,also garnered the California Reading Association’s 2012 Eureka!
-Silver Honor award and was named a Best Books of 2013 by Bank Street College of Education.
+Jill created and edited the poetry anthology, DARE TO DREAM, CHANGE THE WORLD (Kane/Miller, 2012), which was honored with the American Library Association’s 2013 Notable Books for a Global Society Award, a California Reading Association’s 2012 Eureka!
+Silver Honor, and was named a Best Books of 2013 by Bank Street College of Education.